Hevne/RTS_Balacing_Hevne/README.md

 At first glance it can seem safe to state that Athenas are overpowered but unfortunatley for us Game Designers, it's never that simple.
 You can't just put a bunch of units to engage in a fight and compare their direct interactions, yo need to look at the matchups in their totality and the only way to include known and unknown factors is in regular matches.

 Also we have to take into consideration the type of production, the economic management, which factions is fighting against which, the synergy with other unit types, abiities, additional mechanics and a large and so on...
+Having said that we can take in conclusion that we need to test our balacing features in a real game not just seeing how it performs in a very inaccurate simulation.

 # Index